nedix/spx-container/README.md

 ## Usage

+This example  expects that you have your main application services defined in `compose.yml`.
+It will listen for requests on port `81`.

 #### 1. Create the Compose manifest

-The example Compose manifest expects that you have your main application services defined in `compose.yml`.
-It will listen for requests on port `81`.

 ```shell
 wget -q https://raw.githubusercontent.com/nedix/spx-container/main/docs/examples/compose-spx.yml